michinom/Anki-Flashcards/README.md

+_Update: 19th December 2025: Added >20 ages in Family chapter, fixed some random errors_

 # 📚 Anki Deck for KCCUK Sejong 2 🇰🇷

 This Anki deck contains study notes from **Sejong 2 (세종한국어 2)** and is designed to help you build strong Korean recall skills.
-Enjoy, let me know if any suggestions! _-Rick J_
+Enjoy, click on the "Contact author" to let me know if any suggestions! _-Rick J_

 ---